logreposit/renogy-rover-reader-service/README.md

 The renogy-rover-reader-service reads measurement and fault data from Renogy Rover compatible solar charge controllers using the Modbus RTU protocol over the RS232 interface and pushes it to the Logreposit API.

+## Docker

+The latest images can be found on [Dockerhub](https://hub.docker.com/r/logreposit/renogy-rover-reader-service/tags).

 ## Configuration

 This service ships as a docker image and has to be configured via environment variables.